mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   [IANA format](https://www.iana.org/time-zones).
 By default, local Grafana server's time zone will be used.

+- `Branding Logo`: This parameter takes a base64 encoded png image that will be included in the footer of each page in the report.
+Typically, operators can include their organization logos to have "customized" reports.

+#### Overriding report settings

-Although these parameters can only be changed by users with `Admin` role for whole instance of Grafana, it is possible to override the global defaults for a particular report by using query parameters.
+Although report settings can only be modified by users with `Admin` role for whole instance of Grafana, it is possible to override the global defaults for a particular report by using query parameters.
 It is enough to add query parameters to dashboard report URL to set these values.
+Currently, the supported query parameters are:

 - Query field for layout is `layout` and it takes either `simple` or `grid` as value.
   Example is `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&layout=grid`